Nursing Home Abuse Lawyer Oregon

 Once you have secured your loved ones’ safety and ensured they are receiving the care and treatment they require, you should contact an experienced lawyer as soon as possible.
 By obtaining a complimentary consultation offered at many area firms, you will be able to have your questions answered and receive a clear picture of the best way to move forward.
 An experienced and dedicated lawyer will work tirelessly to review damages, value the case, and work to hold the negligent parties liable for the losses incurred.

-Oregon Nursing Home Abuse Statistics
+Nursing Home Abuse Statistics

 According to the National Center on Elder Abuse (NCEA), an estimated 5 million older adults are abused, neglected, or exploited each year in the United States.
 Of those, about 1 in 10 are abused in a nursing home or other long-term care facility.

-What is the First Thing I Should Do About Suspected Abuse?
+What’s The First Thing I Should Do About Suspected Abuse?

 If you suspect that your loved one is the victim of nursing home abuse, the first step should be to contact a qualified lawyer.
-An experienced attorney can provide the legal guidance and advice necessary to help you protect your loved one’s rights and ensure their safety.
+Our experienced attorney can provide the legal guidance and advice necessary to help you protect your loved one’s rights and safety.
 Your lawyer can also help you determine if filing a complaint is necessary and advise you on how to proceed with an investigation into the alleged abuse.

-Should I Move My Loved One to a Different Facility?
+Should I Move My Loved One To A Different Facility?

-It is important to understand that the decision to move your loved one should be carefully considered.
 While it is always wise to investigate any cases of suspected abuse, it is also important to weigh the pros and cons of moving a loved one from a familiar environment.
 A move can be very stressful for both the individual and their family members.
 It is essential to take the time to assess any potential risks associated with relocating, such as the potential for unfamiliarity with a new environment or disruption of any existing medical treatments.
 It’s also best to consult with your lawyer.
 If the abuse is at a certain level, it will be best to move, but each case is different.

-Who Can Be Held Liable for Nursing Home Abuse?
+Who Can Be Held Liable For Nursing Home Abuse?

-What Are Uncommon Signs of Abuse?
+What Are Some More Uncommon Signs Of Abuse?

 It can be difficult to identify abuse, especially if it’s happening in a nursing home.
 While common signs like bruises and broken bones are unmistakable, there are also more subtle indicators of abuse.
 These can include changes in behavior, such as an older adult who appears agitated or fearful around certain staff members, or changes in their financial circumstances, like unexplained withdrawals from their accounts.
 If a loved one experiences significant weight loss or sudden signs of depression, it could be indicative of abuse.
 It’s important to stay vigilant and seek legal help if you suspect something is wrong.

-How Do I File a Complaint?
+How Do I File A Complaint?

 Andersen & Linthorst, Oregon Nursing Home Abuse Lawyer